oormicreations/VSRender/README.md

 * If you find that the scripts are not executing, try setting the permissions.
 Linux Mint automatically sets the permissions somehow.
 * It uses **gnome-terminal** to display the output of scripts.
 If you use some other terminal, please edit the code suitably.
 * It uses the default 0 padding in frame numbers.
 If you changed it, it won't recognize the file part renders to join.
+* It will not recognize the parts if a file name prefix was set in the output render path, or if zero padding characters (e.g. ####) are set there.
 * **Always save your stuff!**